-This webpage was in part developed in collaboration with Dr. Lukas RIST at the Paracelsus-Spital Richterswil / Zurich, Switzerland
+This webpage was in part developed in collaboration with Dr. Lukas RIST, former research head of the Paracelsus Hospital Richterswil, Zurich,

 Quoted from the original site text of the Research Institute for Frontier Questions of Medicine and Biotechnology, www.med-grenzfragen.at, September 2008: